-As you might expect from a grooming company, we’ve had a lot to say over the years about how to deal with beards, whether that involves shaping them, trimming the neckline or removing them entirely.
+As you might expect from a grooming and skincare company, we’ve had a lot to say over the years about how to deal with beards, whether that involves shaping them, trimming the neckline or removing them entirely.
 What you might not know, however, is how to tame all the other random hairs sprouting from your handsome mug.
 To help you subdue the unattractive weeds that are concealing your ultra attractive face, here are several guides for taming nose hair, ear hair and eyebrows.

 How to Tame Nose Hair